Ethan Perez

 He became convinced that AI safety was worth investigating more deeply.
 At the same time, he was reexamining his faith, exploring important philosophical questions, and trying to figure out what he really valued.

 In one-on-one advising with 80,000 Hours, he got to discuss challenging questions about the long-term impacts of AI and whether such considerations should influence his career trajectory.
+He was particularly inspired by proposals for an AI safety technique that pits two systems against each other in a debate, with a human judging who wins.
 So he took an internship at Mila, an AI hub in Quebec.

 He later earned his PhD in computer science at New York University, writing his thesis on fixing undesirable behaviour in language models.
 In his efforts to contribute to the field of AI safety, he has written papers on empirically testing debate-based AI safety tactics, finding safety failures in language models, improving methods to teach AI systems based on human feedback, and refining question-answering capabilities.